gear-foundation/gear-wiki/docs/quick-guides/create-account.md

 ## Polkadot.js browser extension

-The polkadot.js browser extension is one of the easiest and most secure ways of creating a substrate account.
+The polkadot.js browser extension is one of the easiest and most secure ways of creating a Substrate account.
 This method involves installing the polkadot.js plugin and using it as a “virtual vault” that’s separate from your browser to store your private keys and sign transactions.

 ### Installing the browser extension